RedFu01/skyhigh-v2/README.md

 ### Export

-In the `export` folder is a variety of scripts which can be used to generate JSON files from an order which can be interpreted further interpreted by matlab scripts in the `matlab` folder.
+In the `tools` folder is a variety of scripts which can be used to generate JSON files from an order which can be interpreted further interpreted by matlab scripts in the `matlab` folder.
 Those export scripts are not configurable by commanline arguments.
 The needed collection an output files have to be added in code.